kexiZeroing/kexiZeroing.github.io/src/blog/reading-dans-new-articles.md

 description: ""
 added: "Apr 20 2025"
 tags: [react, code]
+updatedDate: "Apr 24 2025"
 ---

 Dan is really a good writer.
-He has published several articles consecutively this April, which is uncommon in recent years.
+He recently published several articles this April, which is uncommon in recent years.
 I'm particularly drawn to his storytelling style that captivates readers from beginning to end.
 Instead of sharing his original texts here, I'll show some code from his articles that demonstrates key ideas.

 ## React for Two Computers